dark-teal-coder/dark-teal-coder.github.io/index.md

   -	Objects and classes in Java: methods, classes and packages/libraries
   -	Eclipse for Java
   -	Android Studio to design UI and use XML and Java to create UX for simple Android apps

+Mathematics Courses at the University Level
+-	MA1200 Calculus and Basic Linear Algebra I [A]
+-	MA1201 Calculus and Basic Linear Algebra II [A+]
+-	LT2206 Fundamentals of Statistics for Language Studies [A]

+Final-year Project
+-	Data collection of Cantonese emotional words and data analysis for the sentiment analysis system of Dr. John Lee, Associate Professor, City University of Hong Kong